 She also doesn't have any sort of attraction to anypony's brother, and she certainly never wrote any poetry about him either.

 Blessed with Suck: Cadence's talents with love come with a drawback, in that she can sense where ponies who are in love have broken up, or had a fight, or worse.
 And it's even worse with true love.
-Lyra and Bon-Bon having an argument causes her physical pain.
+Lyra and Bon-Bon having an argument over in Ponyville causes her physical pain.

 Boisterous Bruiser: Princess Luna used to be this, long ago.
 And she still is.
 Her reaction to seeing an army of Changelings heading for her?